FreeRTOS/iot-reference-arm-corstone3xx/docs/project_organisation.md

 ### Application helper libraries

-It is expected that applications share some common code, these are organised as libraries and made available in a helpers subdirectory within the root applications subdirectory so they can be used by any application.
+It is expected that applications share some common code, these are organized as libraries and made available in a helpers subdirectory within the root applications subdirectory so they can be used by any application.

 ```sh
 applications/helpers/